 It struck me in the interview when William says about Google, “…I said what kind of animal is this Google?
 Where was this Google all this time???”

 It’s impressive that this kid, who has almost no access to information or tools, created a windmill from scavenged resources.
 Can you imagine what someone with his ingenuity and drive could have done with access to the internet?

 Connections Create Opportunity

-If I was going to build a windmill, the know-how is just a click away (there were 13.4 million hits for the search “windmill blueprint”).
-But Google isn’t giving me the knowledge, it’s just providing me access to a network – in the case, millions of websites – where I can find the answers.
+If I was going to build a windmill, the know-how is just a click away (there were 13.4 million hits for my recent search “windmill blueprint”).
+But Google isn’t giving me the knowledge, it’s just providing me access to a network, in the case millions of websites, where I can find the answers.
 The network is really where the answers are.

 And here’s the stark reality – your ability to find solutions is directly linked to your value in a knowledge-based economy (which we most certainly are in).
 So the larger and more robust your network is, the more access you have to the resources you need to succeed.
 Because to take it one step further – the value you bring by finding those solutions is directly linked to your paycheck.

 So maybe it’s worth saying yes to the colleague who just sent you a LinkedIn invite…